crystal-ball/crystal-ball.github.io/README.md

-# 🔮 Crystal Ball Fellowship
+# Crystal Ball Projects

-_Documentation and standards for managing fellowship projects and packages._
+_Documentation and standards for managing 🔮 Projects_

 ## Projects